cornerstone-consulting/INFIODocs/infio-docs.md

     - `infio`
     - `infio-plugin`
 3. Open the `infio` folder.
 Inside this folder, locate and run the INFIO **exe file** to start the application.
 It will run the INFIO tool in Google Chrome browser.
+4. If you encounter the error "License validation failed.
+The app cannot be started," please contact Cornerstone Support for assistance with license validation at support@cornerstone-consulting.io.
-4. Once the tool is launched, go to the `Assessment` page where INFIO will prompt you to enter the application name and company name.
+5. Once the tool is launched, go to the `Assessment` page where INFIO will prompt you to enter the application name and company name.
 If your company name is not available in the list, you can enter the company name.

 **Filling Out the Questionnaire**